rjspencer/docs/theming.md

 :	the text inside the `<a>` tag

     defaults to `address`

+### ShareLink
+Add a link to open the built in StageBloc sharing modal (requires that the user be logged in)

+linkText
+:	the text to put inside of the link

+	default to `"Share"`

+shareText
+:	the text to default to in the sharing modal

+	defaults to empty

+class
+:	the class to give the `<a>` tag

 ### ShowDesktopSiteLink
 Creates a link that, when clicked, will force the browser to show the desktop version of a site, this link will only be added if the browser is a mobile browser